samson84/tarock-sheet/README.md

     - [ ] Variant selector: show icons near the variants
       - [ ] Contracts Table: show variants icons'
   - [ ] responsive design check
-- [ ] Milestone 3, store in a permanent storage, share a game
-  - [ ] add validators and defaults to models
-  - [ ] implement error handling and showing to the user
-  - [ ] Set and save the mayor state
-  - [ ] Save the DateTime to the Game
-  - [ ] save the details of the previous games
-    [ ] add random colors to player avatars
-  - [ ] do some authentication / login / firebase
-  - [ ] save the game to a DB e.g. Firebase
-  - [ ] deploy the app to heroku / netlify / vercel / Firebase
-  - [ ] share the game with others
-  - [ ] add UI tests
-  - [ ] refactor
-    - [ ] TarockSheet extract a Game component from the tarock sheet
-    - [ ] split contractSelector to smaller components
-    - [ ] split ContractsTable to smaller components

 - [ ] Milestone 4, better game saving and history
   - [ ] show each game scroes as a table (collapsable)
   - [ ] save multiple nights